PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves inverse-Transpose cleanup around both expanded HardSigmoid QDQ forms out of the lowerer into the Torch/TensorFlow- free `quantized_activation` owner.
+The latest implementation unit moves inverse-Transpose cleanup around the expanded MUL/ADD/PRELU QDQ form out of the lowerer into the Torch/TensorFlow- free `quantized_activation` owner.
 One differential `ModelIRGraphIndex` supplies candidate and linear-consumer lookup, indexed side-constant and DQ/Q edge updates, and batch removal of both Transposes without rebuilding consumers after a match.
+HardSigmoid and expanded PReLU now share a mutation-free constant-remap planner and indexed applier while retaining their different buffer-eligibility contracts.
 Graphs without Transposes build no index.
-Required constants are preflighted before mutation, so a rejected clamp chain cannot leave an earlier constant partially remapped.
-Exact inverse-perm, public boundary, per-tensor quantization, shape/signature, dtype/quantization, and lineage behavior remain protected across RELU_0_TO_1 and MAXIMUM/MINIMUM forms.
+Exact inverse-perm, public boundary, per-tensor quantization, shape/signature, dtype/quantization, and lineage behavior remain protected.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.